Verdoner/moodle-semester-project/server/moodle/blocks/homework/README.md

 This plugin adds a homework block to the dashboard, displaying homework assignments for users.
 It also includes a feature to view homework for a given coruse event in the calendar.
-Additionally, it offers a map feature that provides a link to a location of an  within the calendar.
+Additionally, it offers a map feature that provides a link to a location of an event within the calendar.

 ## Structure ##